mudasobwa/mudasobwa.github.io/_posts/2018-03-06-beware-of-yagni.md

 > _While in code review, the reviewer might use YAGNI to prevent a waste of time_
 > _on unwanted and/or unexpected features.
 The code owner has no right to use_
-> _YAGN” as an argument to proof their delusion and/or reluctance to make the_
+> _YAGNI as an argument to proof their delusion and/or reluctance to make the_
 > _code friendly to future changes._

 That simple, thus it works.